mikaelvesavuori/serverless-azure-cosmosdb-crud/README.md

 ## Taking the project down

-Run `sh ./scripts/teardown.sh` or `npm run remove:db` or `yarn remove:db` to remove the resource group with the CosmosDB instance.
+Run `sh ./scripts/teardown.sh` or `npm run teardown` or `yarn teardown` to remove the resource group with the CosmosDB instance.

 ## Logging and monitoring